Eastern Sprints

 The Eastern Sprints is the annual rowing championship for the men's Eastern Association of Rowing Colleges (EARC) in Northeast USA.

 Participants

 The teams include all of the Ivy League schools as well as others such as Georgetown University, Syracuse University, U.S. Naval Academy, BU, Northeastern, and Wisconsin.
 In the fall of 2006, The George Washington University and The College of the Holy Cross were given a two-year provisional bid to join the league; both schools became full members of the league.
-Several members have since left the league, including Rutgers University, George Washington University, and MIT.
+Several members have since left the league, including Rutgers University and George Washington University.